-During the graduation period, I participated in a graduation atelier focussing on 'Consumer behaviour'.
+During this graduation period, I participated in an graduation atelier focussing on 'Consumer behaviour'.
 This form of cooperation resulted in three researches based on the same dataset.
-The other two reports describe consumer experience with an emphasis on (1) the purpose of the visit, or 'motivational orientation' of the consumer, and (2) consumer experience distinguishing historical and non-historical locations.
-Therefore, my special thanks to my two study companions Rick Willems (1) and Wouter Dijkman (2), with whom I have spent a lot of pleasant time working together and who made it possible to conduct a research on such a large scale.
+The other two reports describe consumer experience with an emphasis on (1) age classifications of the consumer, and (2) consumer experience distinguishing historical and non-historical locations.
+Therefore, my special thanks to my two study companions Tim Op Heij (1) and Wouter Dijkman (2), with whom I have spent a lot of pleasant time working together and who made it possible to conduct a research on such a large scale.